Kent - a county of two halves. A brief history.

 On his way to Dover to take ship to his lands in Normandy he was prevented from passing into the lands of East Kent by a deputation of the Men of Kent.
 They held a branch [treaty] or a sword [war] and told William to choose.
 The legend suggests that he chose the branch and in doing so agreed that the people of both East and West Kent could keep certain rights and customs if in return they would accept him as their King.
 Reputedly this is why the custom of Gavelkind continued in Kent centuries after vanishing from other parts of England.

 Gavelkind (in a nutshell) was a system whereby a deceased person's land and assets were shared amongst their heirs.
 It did not entirely preclude women unlike primogeniture; where assets usually went to the eldest son or nearest male relative.
 In many cases primogeniture effectively debarred even a closely related female from inheriting whilst a male relative could be found; notwithstanding the remoteness of his claim and the closeness of hers!
 Even so, there are a few cases of women inheriting titles, lands and wealth.
 Joan the Fair Maid of Kent (wife of the Black Prince) was Countess of Kent suo jure (in her own right).
-As her father had no male relatives when he died Joan inherited everything.
+As her brother had no male relatives when he died Joan inherited everything.

 Gavelkind was not abolished until The Law of Property Act 1925.

 The emblem of Kent and also of Kent Family History Society, traditionally it is shown on a red background.
 In 2017, as part of a rebranding exercise, Kent FHS reverted to this traditional style.
 The horse is affectionately named after his Latin motto Invicta meaning unconquered.
 A reminder that Kent was not conquered at Hastings on 14 October 1066.